No. 6 Mississippi State routs Jackson State 88-58

+“Did we really see this day coming?
+No, but we were very thankful that today came and we were able to play,” McCray-Penson said.
+“We’ve had a lot that we’re dealing with, our kids are adjusting on the fly, but they found a way to come out today and play with energy.”

+The Bulldogs only had a few days to prepare for the Tigers and it showed early on as things didn’t start how they would have drawn it up.

-It was a rocky start for the Bulldogs in the opening quarter as they made just 5 of 18 shots in the opening quarter and led 14-4.
+In the first quarter, MSU made just 5 of 18 shots and led 14-4.
 The bad news for the Tigers is that they were held without a single made shot during that stretch.

 MSU took full control in the next two quarters scoring 26 points in the second to push the halftime lead to 40-19.
 They led 74-33 after three quarters which was more than enough to overcome a fourth quarter in which the Bulldogs did not score for the final 5 minutes and were outscored 13-0 to close it out.